vmware/vmware-aria-operations-integration-sdk/docs/get_started.md

      `New Adapter`: Creates methods, minimal comments, and code necessary to implement test connection, collection, adapter definition, and endpoints logic.

-???+ note

      If you are following along the *Get Started*, select **Sample Adapter**.

+???+ info

      For complete documentation of the `mp-init` tool, including an overview of its output, see the [MP Initialization Tool Documentation](references/mp-init.md).

 ### Project Templates
 Both templates create a file system that has the basic project structure required to develop and build a Management Pack.
 Each file and directory is discussed in depth in the [mp-init](references/mp-init.md) documentation. `app/adapter.py` is the adapter's entry point and the best starting point.

 The methods inside `adapter.py` are required, and should be modified to generate a custom adapter.
 Each method fulfills a request from the VMware Aria Operations collector, and can be tested individually using